ElaineArchbold/front-end-development-milestone-project/readme.md

 ### Media
 All photographs used are those belonging to Ritchie Hogan, and he has given permission to use them for the purpose of this project.
-I used Photoshop to create the background image for Parallax two.
+I used Photoshop to create the background image for Parallax two and to create the favicon.
 I used the image adjustments to posterize a photo Ritchie had of himself.
 This is only visible on larger screens as I used a media query to change the background of this section on mobile devices.

 ### Acknowledgements
 The footer content was taken and amended from the bootstrap resume mini-project with the Code Institute.